Product Info And Industry Insights

 Hot tips and techniques from the building industry

 We sell “solvent” and “water” based stains.
-When calling to acquire these stains there are a few questions that we will need answered so that we can be of better assistance.
+When calling to acquire these stains there are a few questions that we will need answering so that we can be of better assistance.

 With a “wipe/spray on and wipe off” you have options on how you get the stain onto the wood.
 Regardless if you brush, wipe, sponge or spray, this stain is intended to be wiped off shortly after applying.
-After an hour the stain can be wiped off and you can proceed with the finish process.
-Both the “water based” and “solvent based” have this stain available in the 10 stock colors, or we can custom match any color.
+After an hour the stain can be wiped off and you can proceed with the finishing process.
+Both the “water-based” and “solvent based” have this stain available in the 10 stock colors, or we can custom match any color.

 Thanks for reading.
 This was the first installment of “Did you know Valspar”.